-Instrument Balance sheet category Includes: Valuation technique Interest rate products Derivative financial instruments Due from related entities Due to related entities Interest rate swaps, forwards and options - derivative financial instruments Industry standard valuation models are used to calculate the expected future value of payments by product, which is discounted back to a present value.
+Instrument Balance sheet category Includes: Valuation Interest rate products Derivative financial instruments Due from related entities Due to related entities Interest rate swaps, forwards and options - derivative financial instruments Industry standard valuation models are used to calculate the expected future value of payments by product, which is discounted back to a present value.
 The model's interest rate inputs are benchmark interest rates and active broker quoted interest rates in the swap, bond and futures markets.
 Interest rate volatilities are sourced from brokers and consensus data providers.
 If consensus prices are not available, these are classified as Level 3 instruments.
-Foreign exchange products Derivative financial instruments Due from related entities Due to related entities FX swaps and FX forward contracts - derivative financial instruments Derived from market observable inputs or consensus pricing providers using industry standard models.
-Asset backed debt assets measured at FVIS Assinstruments Asset backed assets measured at FVIS Assinstruments Available-for-sale securities/Investment securities Asset backed securities Valued using an industry approach to value floating rate debt with prepayment features.
+FX products Derivative financial instruments Due from related entities Due to related entities FX swaps and FX forward contracts - derivative financial instruments Derived from market observable inputs or consensus pricing providers using industry standard models.
+Asset backed debt instruments Trading securities and financial assets measured at FVIS Investment securities Asset backed securities Valued using an industry approach to value floating rate debt with prepayment features.
 The main inputs to the model are the trading margin and the weighted average life of the security.
 These inputs are sourced from a consensus data provider.
 If consensus prices are not available these are classified as Level 3 instruments.